 FAQ

-What is the license key and why is it necessary?
+What is the license key?

-Buoyant Enterprise for Linkerd requires a valid license key to run.
+To run, BEL requires a valid license key.
 The license key is a technical representation of your legal license to use BEL in accordance with the terms of use.
 You can get a license key for free from the Buoyant portal.

 What kind of BEL usage is allowed for free?